Missy Hughes: Early life and career

 Missy Hughes was born Melissa Larkin.
 She was raised and educated in Westchester County, New York, graduating from Rye Country Day School in 1986.
 She attended Georgetown University, earned her bachelor's degree there in 1990, and went on to obtain her J.D. from the University of Wyoming College of Law.

 She began her career as a lawyer in Wyoming, working as an associate at the Cheyenne, Wyoming, offices of the law firm Holland & Hart LLP.
 In 2004, she moved to Wisconsin and accepted a job as general counsel for Organic Valley, a dairy cooperative.
 She continued as an executive at the coop for the next seventeen years, taking on the expanded role of chief mission officer.

+She was appointed to the board of directors of Global Animal Partnership and is now serving as its interim executive director.

 Political career

+Wisconsin Economic Development Corporation

 In September 2019, Governor Tony Evers announced that he would nominate Hughes to serve as secretary and C.E.O. of the Wisconsin Economic Development Corporation.
 Due to procedural foot-dragging by the Republican-dominated legislature, Hughes served in an acting capacity until September 2021, when her nomination was finally confirmed by the Wisconsin Senate.
 She was the first woman to hold that office.

 During her tenure, WEDC took on a prominent role in COVID-19 relief programs, and was responsible for much of the pandemic relief grants distributed to Wisconsin small businesses.
+By January 2021, the WEDC under Hughes had administered about $240 million in loans to almost 55,000 state small businesses affected by the pandemic, the largest direct-aid program for small businesses in WEDC history.

+During Hughes's leadership, the WEDC was part of a consortium that received a regional tech hub designation from the federal government focused on the state’s growing biohealth sector.
+This designation allowed the Milwaukee and Madison areas to compete for $75 million in federal funding.

+The WEDC under Hughes also built a $100 million "Wisconsin Investment Fund", half from federal funds and half from venture capital firms.
+The fund will invest in biohealth and other industries, only to be used in Wisconsin.

+2026 Wisconsin gubernatorial campaign

-She resigned from WEDC in September 2025, announcing days later that she would launch a bid for the Democratic Party nomination for governor in the 2026 Wisconsin gubernatorial election.
-She faces a crowded primary field, including incumbent lieutenant governor Sara Rodriguez, Milwaukee County executive David Crowley, Madison state senator Kelda Roys, Madison state representative Francesca Hong, and former Madison state representative Brett Hulsey.
-Hughes is running as a political outsider, with a focus on her business and agriculture background.
-This is her first bid for elected office.
+Hughes resigned from the WEDC in September 2025, announcing days later that she would launch a bid for the Democratic Party nomination for governor in the 2026 Wisconsin gubernatorial election.
+She joined a crowded primary field, including incumbent lieutenant governor Sara Rodriguez, Milwaukee County executive David Crowley, Madison state senator Kelda Roys, Madison state representative Francesca Hong, and former Madison state representative Brett Hulsey.
+Hughes ran as a political outsider, with a focus on her business and agriculture background.
+On June 22, 2026, Hughes announced that she was exiting the race and endorsed Sara Rodriguez.